Sherpa (fabric)

 Sherpa is a fabric with a pile on one side and flat on the other side.

 Structure

 Sherpa is a curly piled fabric structure made of synthetic yarns like acrylic or polyester.
 The texture is soft and fluffy, useful in jackets resembling wool or sheepskin on the piled side.
 Sherpa fleece is a knitted type of fabric usable in line clothing and winter wear.

 History

 It was Collins & Aikman (An American manufacturer of decorative fabrics and automotive supplies) who first developed this fabric.
 Sherpa was the registered trademark of the company.

 Use

-Mainly it is used in the lining of coats and for men's and children's jackets.
+Mainly it is used in the lining of coats and for adult's and children's jackets.